 - Add it coconut oil with 2 tablespoons of water.
 Cover and let sit for 3 to 5 minutes.

-- Once Brussels sprouts have softened up, remove veggies from skillet and place in a bowl.
+- Once Brussels sprouts have softened up, remove veggies from the skillet and place them in a bowl.

 - Add buffalo (or ground beef) to skillet and cook until browned.
 Add seasoning and taste test a little to get the right amounts